mesrop2008/mesrop2008/README.md

 **Backend Developer**

-I mostly work in Python — building APIs, integrating with external services, and wiring up the data layer underneath them.
-Comfortable moving to TypeScript/React when a project needs a frontend too.
+I build backend systems end-to-end — from database schema to API to (when needed) the frontend that consumes it.
+My main stack is Python: FastAPI for async services, Django/DRF for more traditional CRUD-heavy apps, SQLAlchemy and raw SQL for the data layer, all running on PostgreSQL.

+Day to day, that usually means designing and building REST APIs, integrating with third-party services, containerizing and deploying with Docker, and writing the SQL and data models underneath it all.
+I also work regularly in large LLM-application codebases — agentic workflows, RAG pipelines, and model/tool orchestration.
+I'm also comfortable picking up React and TypeScript when a project needs a frontend, not just an API.

 <br>